codeOfRobin/try-swift-talk/try!Swift.md

 ![inline](map.png)

 ^ What about flatMap?
 Well, flatmap takes an Observable of Observables, and “flattens” them.
-If you’ve worked with the flatmap function on top of optionals or arrays in swift, this probably makes sense to you.
+If you’ve worked with the flatmap function on top of optionals or nested arrays in swift, this probably makes sense to you.
 Lets do a demo right now to figure this stuff out

 ---